 2024-25 construction

 The DNR is preparing to replace the aging dam in Lake Bronson State Park.
-Construction is anticipated to begin the week of November 4, 2024.
+Construction activity is now underway at the site.

 Although the public is not in immediate danger, this is considered a high-hazard dam.
 It is over 85 years old and in poor condition, and plans to replace it have been in progress for over ten years.
 Issues include an undersized spillway, seepage through the embankment and deterioration of the existing structure.